Nightmare in Madrid: A Doctor Recounts His Coronavirus War

 CASTELBUONO, Sicily (CN) — In his years as a mountain climber, he’s learned to not look up toward the summit in expectation, anxiously hoping the peak is closer.
 His mantra is to keep his eyes on the ground and put one foot in front of the other.

-Now, surrounded by a seemingly never-ending wave of sickness and death, Dr. Antonio Saiz, a 43-year-old family doctor on the front lines of the coronavirus pandemic in Madrid, is relying on the same logic.
+Now, surrounded by a seemingly never-ending wave of sickness and death, Antonio Saiz, a 43-year-old family doctor on the front lines of the coronavirus pandemic in Madrid, is relying on the same logic.

 “Everyone in Spain is following the news and everyone is expecting the peak when the famous curve is going to flatten,” Dr. Saiz said over the telephone to me, a reporter in lockdown in Italy.
 “That information is useless for me in my daily routines.
 I decided a few days ago I don’t want to be updated on the numbers.”